 A swift and dangerous storm blew through my neighborhood, knocking down trees and taking down power lines.
 It was nearly a week before power was restored to a good portion of the town.
 Unfortunately, my pleas to the power company went unheeded; we were simply last in line for repairs.
 And being without power meant our well pump wouldn’t run, so our water supply was gone.
-We were prepared, though, and had a source of rainwater that we could use to flush toilets and provide water for the garden, goats, and chickens.
+We were prepared, though, and have a quality hand well pump and also had a source of rainwater that we could use to flush toilets and provide water for the garden, goats, and chickens.
 You can harvest rainwater in your garden, too, if you know how.

 You can harvest rainwater in your garden by using rain barrels under your downspouts, garden swales or ditches, and even manufactured ponds and reservoirs.
 You can then use the water to irrigate your garden, water your livestock, or provide water for your family once it is properly filtered.